IO vs JSON

 #Structure

-IO employs a well-designed, document-oriented format with a clear separation between header and data sections.
+IO employs a document-oriented format with a clear separation between header and data sections.
 It also supports multiple data sections for separate schema enforcement, facilitating more organized and modular data management.

 #Verbosity